-We are now accepting applications for Erasmus Mundus scholarships for the next academic year of the EMJMD ACES+.
-Applications from EU and non-EU applicants are welcome – the course is aimed at students from all over the world.
-Erasmus Mundus scholarships cover tuition fees, travel and living expenses.
 If you are interested in applying for a place on the course please study our page covering eligibility requirements.
 You should have a background in marine science or biology, fisheries, aquaculture, aquatic science and/or environmental studies.
-Erasmus Mundus scholarships are supported by the EACEA of the European Union.

 To apply for a place on our next intake (2020-2022) you will need to complete in full two application forms – a University of the Highlands and Islands (UHI) and ACES application form.
-Once you have completed the forms, please email these, along with all supporting documents, as a single PDF file to Helen Bury at ACES@sams.ac.uk by 14 February 2020.
+Once you have completed the forms, please email these, along with all supporting documents, as a single PDF file to us at ACES@sams.ac.uk

 Application forms must be completed in English and can be downloaded here:

 Supporting documents include your CV, professional reference letter, copy of your degree certificates and transcripts (with certified translations in English where applicable), main passport page and evidence of English language proficiency (i.e. IELTS certificate) – please see below for further information.

 If you obtained your degree from a university or institution from outside the United Kingdom, we will normally accept the equivalent qualification from a recognised university.
 If you are uncertain about whether your qualification(s) and/or experience are equivalent to or meet the requirements of the course, please contact us.

 The following documents should be emailed as a single PDF file: